 - In a stand mixer with a paddle attachment or with an electric mixer.
 Beat butter until soft and creamy, for about 2 mins on medium speed.
 Then add the granulated sugar, continue creaming until the batter is smooth.
 Now at this stage, you beat until sugar is dissolved.
 But if there are granules of sugar it is fine.
 It will dissolve completely as we add the eggs.

-- Add milk in the last and give one final mix with the beater or the mixer on low speed.
+- Add milk in the last and give one final mix with the beater or the mixer on low speed. stop the mixer.
+Add the blueberries and fold in with a spatula just enough to mix in

 - Remove from the oven, let it sit in the pan for 10 mins.
 Before tranfering to the wire rack.
 Any longer in the pan, will make the crumbs stick on to the pan